ibm-cloud-docs/EventStreams/messagehub127.md

 Services that are provisioned using the Standard Plan are Cloud Foundry services.
 This means that they are deployed into a Cloud Foundry Organization and Space, and are grouped in the dashboard under the heading **Cloud Foundry Services**.
 The method you use to connect an application depends on where the application is deployed, that is in Cloud Foundry or outside it.

-## Cloud Foundry apps on the Standard plan
+## Cloud Foundry applications on the Standard plan
 {: #connect_standard_cf}

 For apps running inside Cloud Foundry, bind your app to the {{site.data.keyword.messagehub}} service instance.
 When bound, the connection details are made available to the app in JSON format in the VCAP_SERVICES environment variable.
 You can bind an app and service using either the IBM Cloud console or the IBM Cloud CLI.